Jesús Vidaña: Lost at sea

 Just before sunrise on 28 October 2005, Rendón, Ordóñez and Vidaña, along with two other seafarers, left the Mexican port of San Blas, Nayarit, to catch sharks 30 mi south of the Islas Marías in a 28 ft fiberglass boat.
 But they exhausted their fuel and strong easterly winds cast them adrift in the Northern Equatorial Current which crosses the Pacific Ocean from Mexico to the Philippines.
 Rendón's family searched for several weeks, but the castaways were blown out into the high seas too fast and could not be found.
 Without a radio, the fishermen had no way to raise help.

 Surviving nine months adrift

 The three survived for nine months on raw fish, seagulls, and sea turtles and by collecting rain in empty gasoline containers.
-This was scarce during the first month, but with the onset of winter, successive cold fronts brought showers, enabling their survival.
+This was scarce during the first month, but with the onset of winter, bringing successive cold fronts and showers, their survival was enabled.
 However, two other companions, including the vessel's owner, died from starvation after two months.